How Much to Tip Your Uber Driver: A Complete Tipping Guide

 • Uber Black/Lux: 20%+ (premium service warrants premium tips)

-When in doubt, 15–20% of the fare is always appropriate, just like tipping at a restaurant.
+When in doubt, 15-20% of the fare is always appropriate, just like tipping at a restaurant.
+If you are wondering how much to tip your Uber driver on surge-priced rides, tip on the base fare rather than the surge total since the driver did not set that price.

 • Uber takes approximately 25-40% of each fare as a service fee

-• Drivers pay for their own gas, which averages $50–$150/week
+• Drivers pay for their own gas, which averages $50-$150 per week

-• Vehicle maintenance, depreciation, and wear cost roughly $0.20–$0.30 per mile
+• Vehicle maintenance, depreciation, and wear cost roughly $0.20-$0.30 per mile, based on IRS standard mileage rate calculations

-When to Tip More Than 20%
+When to tip more than 20%

-Bad Weather
+Bad weather

 If your driver is navigating rain, snow, ice, or extreme conditions to get you to your destination safely, tip at least 20-25%.
 Driving in poor weather is stressful and increases the risk of accidents and vehicle damage.

-Luggage Assistance
+Luggage assistance

 If your driver helps load and unload heavy luggage, golf bags, or multiple bags, add $2-5 extra to your tip.
 This is physical labor beyond just driving.